 You will study 180 credits in total during your Advanced Computer Science (Data Analytics) MSc.
 A standard module is typically worth 15 credits and the research project is worth 60 credits.
 These are the modules relating to this programme of study for academic year 2020/21.
 If you are starting in September 2021, these will give you a flavour of the modules you are likely to study.
-All Modules are subject to change.
+All modules are subject to change.

 Recent projects include:

 - Text mining of e-health patient records

 - Java-based visualisation on ultra-high resolution displays

 Topics selected from: Decision trees, Bayesian networks, instance-based learning, kernel machines, clustering, reinforcement learning inductive logic programming, artificial neural networks, deep learning.

 The aim of the module is for students to develop a practical understanding of methods, techniques and architectures needed to build big data systems required, so that knowledge may be extracted from large heterogeneous data sets.

 The aim of the module is for students to understand methods of analysis that allow people to gain insights from complex data.
 The module covers the theoretical basis of a variety of approaches, placed into a practical context using different application domains.

 Knowledge Representation and Reasoning - 15 credits